PatrickCmd/Data-Engineering-CIL-Academy-Learning/aws/employee-directory-app-hosting/README.md

 5. Repeat step 4 to add a new rule for HTTPS inbound traffic.

 That's it!
 You have now added Network ACLs to allow HTTPS on both inbound and outbound rules and created a Security Group to allow both HTTP and HTTPS requests.

+### Relaunch employee directory app in the newly created vpc.